 We can say the same thing when the choice arises to save a mother or child during childbirth.
 While both are worthy of being saved, the mother may have more extrinsic value.
 She may have other children to help care for.
 She has other solidified relationships which would be harmed by her death.
 She may be a professional with years of experience in the workforce.
 Her suffering may be greater in death due to her level of consciousness.
 Her extrinsic value to her family and society is markedly higher than that of her child.

 While I don't claim to know how one goes about weighing extrinsic factors like influence, especially when considering the number of lives involved, I believe there is no right answer.
 All life is worthy of being saved.
 You may disagree with the life/lives I choose to save in any given moral dilemma, but I value all life as worth saving.
 They only reason I wouldn't save all life is because if I wasn't capable.
-When I must choose, I don't weigh the value and worthiness of one's life, as it's all equal, but rather the cost of one's death.
+When I must choose, I don't weigh the value and worthiness of one's life to be saved, as all human life is worthy and equal.
+Rather, I may weigh the cost of one's death.
 This is very different from the pro-choice position which views some human life as so lacking in value, it can be intentionally destroyed.

 Imagine talking to a curator at the national museum.
 If you ask her the value of most items there, she'll declare that they're priceless.
 They're irreplaceable.
 But if you give a scenario in which there is a fire and only one item can be saved, it's likely she'll have an answer as to what piece she'd save first.
 It may not be the largest item, the oldest item, or the most numerous item, but she'll choose an item to save.
 Does her choosing of one particular item negate the pricelessness of all other items in the museum?
 Certainly not!